tbensky/iCanText/README.md

 ## Important

-* Swipe right for a space
-* Swift left for backspace
-* There is no spacebar or backspace key
+* Unusual: There are no spacebar or backspace keys
+* Swipe right for a space.
+Swipe left for backspace.
-* The swaying top row is not a bug.
+* Yes, the top row sways.
 The top row on a qwerty keyboard has one more key than the others.
-It sways here to give you full access to all keys
 * iCanText **does not** collect or track your keystrokes or personal data.
+* Swipe up for numbers.
+Swipe down for symbols.
+* Two finger swipe down to toggle UPPER/lower case

 ## Quick tour

 To take a quick tour, run the app from the main screen on your phone.
-Tap into the text-box and bring up the usual iOS keyboard.
-Then tap on the globe 🌐 in the lower left corner to bring up the iCanText keyboard.
-Try typing with _it_ now.
+* Tap into the text-box and bring up the usual iOS keyboard.
+* Then tap on the globe 🌐 in the lower left corner to bring up the iCanText keyboard.
+* Try typing with _it_ now.
 Swipe up for numbers and down for punctuation.
 Can you text better?

 ## How iCanText can help you text